capactio/capact/docs/tutorial/content-creation/terraform-manifests.md

     wget http://localhost:9000/terraform/cloudsql/cloudsql.tgz
     ````

-## Preparing Voltron manifests
+## Preparing Capact manifests

-To use the module, you need to prepare Voltron manifests - InterfaceGroup, Interface, Implementation and Types.
+To use the module, you need to prepare Capact manifests - InterfaceGroup, Interface, Implementation and Types.

 In this example, we have them all already defined for PostgreSQL installation.
 To create your own manifests, you can base on them:
 - [InterfaceGroup](../../och-content/interface/database/postgresql.yaml)